 "I also talked to Atletico Madrid.
 It was a good option, but I wasn't sure I would be playing there.

 "I didn't leave Chelsea because I have to go to the World Cup - it could be over after three games - but just because I lost my joy."

-Mourinho publicly criticized De Bruyne for his performance in the Capital One Cup victory over Swindon, and the Belgian also denied claims of a lack of effort in training.
+Mourinho publicly criticised De Bruyne for his performances in the Capital One Cup victory over Swindon, and the Belgian also denied claims of a lack of effort in training.